Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/horizontal-stack.md

 ## Related resources

-- Inline props are named following the convention of CSS logical properties, such as 'padding-inline-start' and 'padding-block-start'.
+- HorizontalStack props are named following the convention of CSS logical properties, such as 'padding-inline-start' and 'padding-block-start'.
 Learn more about [CSS logicial properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties).